 Round out the lesson by setting a list of required places to visit in a particular German city, establishing a budget and asking your students to research various modes of transportation.
 When you let your students plan the trip, they’ll find locations and attractions that are interesting and relevant to them, and they’ll grow more invested in the lesson and the culture when they plan everything out themselves.

 At Kinderbooks, we are passionate about finding new and creative ways to engage students who are learning German.
 We’ve got the books you need to help deepen your students’ reading skills and the educational tools to create vibrant, exciting lessons to foster their love of the German language.
-We even have a teachers’ affiliate program to make it easier to share German resources with your students and their families.
+We even have a School Program to make it easier for schools to buy books and access exclusive benefits.

 Teaching German can be a rewarding experience whether your class trips take you overseas or to the farthest reaches of the internet.
 No matter where you’re headed, we’re here to help.